-Purchasing life insurance for high-risk occupations is simple and not expensive as you may think.
+Purchasing life insurance with high-risk occupations is simple and not expensive as you may think.
 Approximately 11% of Americans have high-risk jobs.
 More people than ever have hazardous occupations because they usually pay higher wages.
 On the other hand, most people in the workforce have relatively safe trades with little risk of getting injured or killed.
 These can be office workers such as accountants, bankers, and school teachers.

 Another class would be the blue-collar occupations such as forklift drivers, machinists, welders, and auto mechanics, to name a few.
-There is seldom an issue with these job descriptions due to their more mild risk factors.
+There is seldom an issue with these job descriptions due to their mild risk factors.

 The most dangerous jobs include professional loggers, ironworkers, commercial fishermen, farmers, ranchers, airplane pilots, race car drivers, commercial divers, and electrical power line repairmen.
 Unfortunately, the statistics for these hazardous occupations are much more likely to have on-the-job fatal accidents.